ttencate/papageno/data/README.md

 Running
 -------

-All scripts can be run with `--help` to get a description of supported command line arguments.
-Typically, running them without arguments will do the right thing.
+To get a description of the pipeline stages, run:

+    ./master.py --help

+Typically, none of the optional arguments are needed; the defaults are set to the values used to produce the "official" `master.db`.

 You may need to create a `cache` directory first, which is used to hold intermediate results: